J L Hall is an awarded Scottish novelist currently working on her second novel. She is proud to be an own voices writer; she lives with PTSD.

 In 2018, J L Hall was shortlisted for the Emerging Writer Award (The Bridge Awards) at Moniack Mhor.

 When she is not writing, J L Hall works as a lecturer and nonprofit mentor in the creative industries.
-She lives in London with her partner where she attempts balcony gardening, enjoys photography, and travels to near and far flung shores whenever she can.
+She lives with her partner where she attempts balcony gardening, enjoys photography, and travels to near and far flung shores whenever she can.
 She is currently seeking representation.